zapabob/ROCm/docs/rocm.md

-# AMD ROCm™ Platform - Overview
+# What is ROCm?

-ROCm™ is an open-source stack for GPU computation.
+ROCm is an open-source stack for GPU computation.
 ROCm is primarily Open-Source Software (OSS) that allows developers the freedom to customize and tailor their GPU software for their own needs while collaborating with a community of other developers, and helping each other find solutions in an agile, flexible, rapid